City of Industry, Calif. - The Westinghouse brand name will emerge next week on a line of LCD TVs manufactured by a major Taiwan factory.

 Westinghouse Digital is the name of the U.S. sales company, based here, which will launch the line through retail shortly.

-The LCD line will initially include four models in the 15-inch, 20-inch, 27W-inch and 30W-inch screen sizes.
+According to a company spokesman, the line will initially include four models in the 15-inch, 20-inch, 27-inch and 30W-inch screen sizes.
 All will offer picture-in-picture, audio-swap and PC connectivity.
-A pair of 30W-inch units will be offered including a flagship unit including 13-frame picture-in-picture function and DVI-HDCP connectivity for connection to an HDTV tuner.
-The step-down model omits DVI-HDCP input.
+The 30W-inch model will include a 16:9 aspect ratio and an unusual 13-frame picture-in-picture function and DVI-HDCP connectivity for connection to an HDTV tuner.

-At press time the company would only release pricing on one 30W-inch HDTV monitor model (W33001), which was listed with 1280 by 720 pixel resolution at a $3,000 suggested retail price.
+At press time the company would only release pricing on a 30W-inch HDTV monitor model (W33001), which was listed with 1280 by 720 pixel resolution at a $3,000 suggested retail price.

 Other models include the 15-inch W31501 with 1024 by 768 resolution, the 20-inch W32001 with 640 by 480 standard definition resolution, and the 27W-inch W32701 with full 1280 by 720 high definition resolution.